Licchavi Lyceum

 d) Conc. sulphuric acid and sodium carbonate solution

-Explanation: A soda-acid fire extinguisher contains dilute sulfuric acid and sodium bicarbonate (baking soda) in solid form.
-When the fire extinguisher is activated, the acid reacts with sodium bicarbonate, producing carbon dioxide gas, which helps to expel the contents and extinguish the fire by displacing oxygen.
+Working Principle: When the extinguisher is activated, the sulfuric acid mixes with sodium bicarbonate, producing carbon dioxide (CO₂) gas, which helps expel the liquid from the extinguisher and smothers the fire by displacing oxygen.

 41. Which of the following bacterial diseases is called splenic fever?